U.S. FDA expands approval of Roche hemophilia drug

-(Reuters) - Roche on Thursday said U.S. regulators approved expanded use of its hemophilia A drug Hemlibra to include nearly all patients, as the Swiss drugmaker increases its focus on diseases beyond cancer to help replace revenue from older products that have lost patent protection.
+(Reuters) - Roche on Thursday said U.S. regulators approved expanded use of its drug Hemlibra to include almost all patients with hemophilia A, as the Swiss drugmaker increases its focus on diseases beyond cancer to help replace revenue from older products that have lost patent protection.

-The U.S. Food and Drug Administration cleared Hemlibra to treat adults, children and newborns with the genetic disorder in which blood does not clot properly, putting them at risk of dangerous bleeding.
+The Food and Drug Administration cleared Hemlibra to treat adults, children and newborns with the genetic disorder in which blood does not clot properly, putting them at risk of dangerous bleeding.

+Hemlibra can now be used for patients who have not become resistant to standard treatment, known as factor replacement therapy.
 It is the only preventive treatment for hemophilia A patients with and without factor VIII inhibitors that can be self-administered subcutaneously once weekly, every two weeks or every four weeks.
+Older treatments, sold by companies like Shire Plc, require more frequent intravenous infusions.

 Hemlibra won initial U.S. approval last year only for hemophilia A patients with factor VIII resistance, or inhibitors.
-That accounted for only about 5 percent to 7 percent of those with the condition.
+That accounted for only about 5 percent to 7 percent of the estimated 16,000 U.S. hemophilia A patients.
 Factor VIII is a protein involved in clotting.

 For a hemophilia A patient of average weight of about 140 pounds (63.4 kg), the annual list price for Hemlibra will be about $492,000 per year, following the initial first-year dose that costs an additional $38,000, a spokeswoman for Roche’s U.S. Genentech unit said on Thursday.
 Dosing is based on a patient’s weight.

-Roche is looking capture a big share of a $10 billion-per-year hemophilia market from established rivals like Shire PLC, Bayer AG and Novo Nordisk A/S, which sell clotting factor drugs that have been the standard treatment for decades.
+Roche is looking to capture a big share of a $10 billion-per-year hemophilia market from established rivals like Shire, Bayer AG and Novo Nordisk A/S, which sell clotting factor drugs that have been the standard treatment for decades.

 Some analysts have forecast eventual Hemlibra annual sales reaching as high as $5 billion.